Procyonax/Static-Dynamic-Testing/testing_task_1.md

 def cards_total(self, cards):
   total # total needs to be assigned to a value such as 0 for card in cards:
     total += card.value
-    return "You have a total of" + str(total) # total needs to be converted to a string in order to return a full statement
+    return "You have a total of" + str(total) # total needs to be converted to a string in order to return a full statement, and return statement needs to be at same indentation as for statement

 ```